How to Sell a Home in the Summer

 - Summer activities distract homeowners.

 Basically, there's just too much going on during the summer to pay close attention to selling a home.
 Most sellers would rather wait until everything calms down in the fall.
 Further, most buyers are looking in the spring or fall, so there are fewer buyers to compete for your home in the summer.

 If You Must Sell Your Home in the Summer

 Not everybody can wait until fall to sell and relocate.
-Some people might be transferred to a new job in another state or be experiencing a pressing "life" issues that could necessitate an immediate sale.
+Some people might be transferred to a new job in another state or be experiencing a pressing "life" issue that could necessitate an immediate sale.
 Here are a few things you can do to attract a summertime buyer.

 Grass grows faster in the summer so mow your lawn regularly.
 Every other lawn cutting, try mowing on the diagonal to add dimension and curb appeal.